theupdateframework/taps/tap8.md

 Clashes of rotate file names are unlikely - the role is the first element, followed by "rotate", all key ids in alphabetical order, and the threshold value.
 Certainly this requires that key ids and roles do not contain any "." - which is used as separator.
+In addition the inclusion of the SHA256 of the previous rotate file makes collisions even more unlikely.

 # Backwards compatibility